shmorri/docs-casa-prod/3.1.4/source/index.md

 For instance, you may want to give people the ability to do things like:

-- Enroll, delete and manage their 2FA credentials, e.g. U2F keys, mobile apps, phone numbers and more;
+- Enroll, delete and manage their two-factor authentication (2FA) credentials, e.g. U2F keys, mobile apps, phone numbers and more;
 - Turn 2FA on and off
 - View and manage which apps have been authorized to access their personal data